androlo/sol-tester/README.md

 ### Installing and usage

+No dependency management set up.
+Will add that before real release.

+### Prerequisites

 Need to have Go installed.

+Need go-ethereum on latest develop

 You must have `solc` on your path for the builder to work.